Ramchandra Prasad Singh

-Ram Chandra Prasad Singh (born 6 July 1958) is an Indian politician and former IAS officer who served as national president of Aap Sabki Aawaz and Janata Dal (United).
+Ram Chandra Prasad Singh (born 6 July 1958) is an Indian politician and former IAS officer who served as national president of Aap Sabki Aawaz and Janata Dal (United), before joining the Jan Suraaj Party.
 Singh is a former Member of Parliament, Rajya Sabha from Bihar from 2010 to 2022.
 He was a Uttar Pradesh cadre IAS officer before joining politics.
 He was also principal secretary of Nitish Kumar.
 He became Minister of Steel in Second Modi ministry when cabinet overhaul happened.

 Personal life

 Singh was born in Mustaffapur in Nalanda district, Bihar to Sukhdeo Narayan Singh and Dukhalalo Devi.
 He married Girija Singh on 21 May 1982, with whom he has two daughters.
 His daughter, Lipi Singh, is a 2016-batch IPS officer and second daughter Lata is a Lawyer.
 He belongs to OBC category.

 Education

 He completed his primary education in his village and passed Twelfth grade from Patna Science College.
 He graduated with a Bachelor of Arts (Honours) degree in history from Patna College in 1979 and did master's degree in International relations From School of International studies at Jawaharlal Nehru University, New Delhi in 1982.